TowhidKhan-code/100-days-dsa/README.md

 - First Occurrence in Sorted Array
 - Last Occurrence in Sorted Array
 - Count Occurrences using First and Last
+- Ceiling of a Number
+- Floor of a Number
+- Position of Element in Infinite Sorted Array
+- Peak Index in Mountain Array — brute force and binary search

 ## LeetCode Solved
 | Problem | Title | Difficulty |